 Do not open any other form when the trace is on.

-Steps to Disable Trace
+3. Disable form Trace

-Now login to Unix or Linux tier and navigate to that path.
+Now login to the Unix or Linux tier and navigate to that path.
 Run tkprof command to generate a readable trace file as shown below.

 tkprof abc.trc abc.tx sys=no explain=apps/<apps password> sort=prsela,exeela,fchela